 - The 2017 State of the SaaS-Powered Workplace Report, by BetterCloud Monitor

-- I Have a Best Friend at Work—Gallup on the 12 key dimensions that describe great workgroups (we wrote a blog post on this subject too)
+- I Have a Best Friend at Work – Gallup on the twelve key dimensions that describe great work groups.
+(We’ve written a blog post on this subject, too.)

 - How collaboration and connection shape our work experience, an interview with Pamela Hinds, Professor and Director of the Center on Work, Technology and Organization in the Department of Management Science and Engineering at Stanford University, about her research into how emerging technology influences the way that people feel about their work.

 - Adam Grant’s great piece in the New York Times called Friends At Work?
 Not So Much